Joshkoz16/WMN/README.md

 client.close()
 ```

-Note: This script 'datascript03' accesses a local database 'rasp03wmn' with username 'admin' and password 'password'.
-Edit the script as necessary for your setup.
+*Note: This script 'datascript03' accesses a local database 'rasp03wmn' with username 'admin' and password 'password'.
+Edit the script as necessary for your setup.*
-Note: This script runs the iPerf3 tool for 1 second before ending it and sending the output to the database.
-This is what iPerf outputs:
+*Note: This script runs the iPerf3 tool for 1 second before ending it and sending the output to the database.
+This is what the iPerf output will look like:*
 ```
 Connecting to host 10.106.94.250, port 5201
 [  5] local 10.106.92.144 port 39908 connected to 10.106.94.250 port 5201